What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 Blood vessels and glands of the nasal mucosa

-Regio olfactoria nasal mucosa
+Regio olfactoria of the nasal mucosa

 Retina of the eyeball